Preventive Care

 Preventative dental care is important throughout life, especially at a young age.
-By establishing good habits early practicing good oral hygiene at home and scheduling regular dental checkups with the dentist, your child can help keep their smile bright and healthy for many years to come.
+Brookfield’s preventative dental care experts at The Fun Kids Dentist can help your child establishing good habits early by practicing good oral hygiene at home.
+In addition, by scheduling regular dental cleaning and checkups at our Brookfield office with the dentist.
+Your child can help keep their smile bright and healthy for many years to come.

 Cleanings:

 The American Dental Association and the American Academy of Pediatric Dentistry recommend that your child sees a dentist twice per year for a dental checkup and cleaning.
 Baby teeth are at risk for plaque and tartar just like adult teeth.
 If the plaque and tartar are not removed from the teeth, they can cause bad breath and bleeding swollen gums which leads to periodontal disease.
-At your child’s checkup visit, our team will gently remove any plaque and tartar, polish, and floss the teeth.
+At your child’s checkup and dental cleaning visit at our Brookfield office, our team will gently remove any plaque and tartar, polish, and floss the teeth.
 We will examine your child’s teeth and soft tissues, and evaluate their growth and development.
 We may recommend digital x-rays to help us detect any conditions that are not visible during the exam, or further diagnose any issues we have visually identified.
 Your child may have a fluoride treatment at the end of the cleaning visit, to help their teeth stay strong!

 Fluoride:

 Fluoride is a naturally occurring element, which has been shown to prevent tooth decay by as much as 50-70%.
 Despite the advantages, too little or too much fluoride can be detrimental to the teeth.
 With little or no fluoride, the teeth aren’t strengthened to help them resist cavities.
 Excessive fluoride ingestion can lead to dental fluorosis, which is typically a chalky white discoloration of the permanent teeth.
-At your child’s preventative checkup visit, we will discuss your current fluoride usage, including both topical in the form of toothpaste/rinses, etc., and any water fluoridation/systemic fluoride.
+At your child’s preventative dental care visit at our Brookfield office, we will discuss your current fluoride usage, including both topical in the form of toothpaste/rinses, etc., and any water fluoridation/systemic fluoride.
 Be sure to follow your pediatric dentist’s instructions on the suggested use of fluoride use and possible supplements, if needed.

 Proper usage of topical fluoride in ADA-approved, over-the-counter fluoride toothpaste is a very safe, and effective way to reduce cavities.
 The use of fluoridated toothpaste is recommended per AAPD guidelines, for ALL children at the start of tooth eruption, regardless of caries risk.